Loading…

 Fees for applications for licences

-(2) Where the fee that would otherwise be payable under paragraph (1), taken together with the fee (if any) charged under section 67(5) of the Act, would exceed the specified maximum, the amount payable in respect of both such fees taken together is the maximum (“cap”) specified in relation to an application of the kind in question.
+(3) Where the application fee that would otherwise be payable under paragraph (2), taken together with the fee (if any) charged under section 67(5) of the Act, would exceed the maximum fee in relation to an application of the kind in question, the amount payable in respect of both such fees taken together is the maximum fee.

-(4) For the purposes of paragraph (1), the total number of hours worked may be expressed as a fraction where—
+(6) For the purposes of paragraphs (2)(b) and (5)(a), the total number of hours worked or travelled (as applicable) may be expressed as a fraction where it cannot be expressed as a whole number.

 (2) Payment of any fee may be made by electronic means.